Learning and improvement framework

-The Leeds Children Safeguarding Partnership (LSCP) Learning and Improvement framework (LIF) demonstrates how learning is identified, disseminated and implemented in practice within a multi-agency context, to improve outcomes for children and young people and their families within Leeds.
+This document provides an overview of the Leeds Safeguarding Children Partnership (LSCP) Learning and Improvement framework (LIF).
+It demonstrates how learning will be identified, disseminated and implemented in practice within a multi-agency context, to improve outcomes for children and their families in Leeds.
 The LSCP Learning and Improvement Framework is central to the LSCP Multi-Agency Safeguarding Arrangements.
-The Framework enables, not only a rigorous assessment of the quality of multiagency safeguarding arrangements, but how we learn from this to drive forward improvements to the safeguarding system and in turn, outcomes for children and young people.

 Learning and Improvement Framework